The Nantucket Island Chamber of Commerce will hold its 50th Annual Nantucket Christmas Stroll on December 6-8, 2024.

 The holiday season begins with Nantucket Noel 2024 with the celebratory Tree Lighting on Main Street.
 The dozens of decorated Christmas Trees that line downtown streets will be illuminated this Friday after Thanksgiving.

-The instigators of the original Nantucket Christmas Stroll were merely trying to prevent islanders from escaping to Cape Cod, 30 miles across the Sound, to do their holiday shopping.
+Nearly 50 years ago, the originators of the first Nantucket Christmas Stroll were trying to prevent islanders from traveling to Cape Cod, 30 miles across Nantucket Sound, to do all their holiday shopping.

-Rewind to 1973, a year when local merchants, in an effort to boost the island's holiday purse, kept shops open late the first Friday in December, inviting locals to holiday shop on-island.
-That initial Stroll, christened by merchants as a “Christmas Shoppers Stroll" a mere three hours in duration, was proclaimed a huge success.
+Rewind to 1973, a year when local merchants kept shops open late that first Friday in December, inviting locals to do all their holiday shopping on-island.
+That evening, christened as a “Christmas Shoppers Stroll,” was a mere three hours in duration and was a huge success.
 Shopkeepers entertained shoppers with wine, hot chocolate, tea, mulled cider, fruitcake, and holiday cookies while they perused crafts, books, clothes and wares, and other holiday gift items.
 In subsequent years, the event grew exponentially, drawing larger crowds until it became a nationally- and, ultimately, internationally-renowned holiday event.

 Now organized by the Nantucket Island Chamber of Commerce, this popular and festive event is typically held during the first full weekend of December.

 This year’s Nantucket Christmas Stroll – the 48th — will feature dozens of decorated holiday trees mounted throughout the downtown area, along with a 20-foot tree at the top of Main Street.
 All these trees will be lit up at dusk the day after Thanksgiving with a special Illumination ceremony led by Nantucket’s Town Crier, with caroling.